 EDITOR: This is the second post of a new collaboration with the Toronto Dreams project by Adam Bunch (see the first here).
 The project is a series of postcards hidden around the city for people to randomly find.
 On the cards are strange, fictional dreams set in the place the postcard was left.
-We will be cross-posting from the project’s Historical Ephemera Blog, a place where things Adam discovered during his research, like stories about duels and bank robbers and 100 year-old fish, are collected.
+We will be cross-posting from the project’s Historical Ephemera Blog, a place where things Adam discovered during his research, like stories about duels and bank robbers and 100-year-old fish, are collected.

 These weren’t the kind of clowns you want to mess with.
 They were, by all accounts, a pretty rough crew.
 They were in town for just a couple of days — part of a touring show from the U.S. called S.B.
 Howes’ Star Troupe Menagerie & Circus.
 Along with the clowns, there were acrobats and equestrian trick riders and a bunch of exotic animals: big cats, elephants, even a giraffe.
-The circus had already performed a few sold out shows that day — it was a rare big draw in a city that was just starting to come into its own.
+The circus had already performed a two shows that day — it was a rare big draw in a city that was just starting to come into its own.

 This was the summer of 1855.
 And Toronto was growing very, very quickly.
 Forty thousand people lived in the city now — and new immigrants were flooding in all the time.
 With the very first railways starting up, the population would double over the next 20 years.